InfernoEmbedded/HomeAutomationWorkshop/Prerequisites.md

 ```
 mkdir -p ~/.mbed
-echo "MBED_OS_DIR=/path/to/onewire-softdevice/mbed-os" > ~/.mbed/.mbed
+echo "MBED_OS_DIR=$(pwd)/../mbed-os" > ~/.mbed/.mbed
 ```

 Install mbed python requirements
 --------------------------------

-mbed wont use a virtualenv (its horrible, I know), so we have to pip install into the system python a bunch of dependancies:
+mbed wont use a virtualenv (it's horrible, I know), so we have to pip install into the system python a bunch of dependancies:

 ```
-cd onewire-softdevice/mbed-os
+cd ../mbed-os
 sudo pip install -r requirements.txt
 ```

 Confirm you can build the firmware
 ----------------------------------

-Activate the mbed virtualenv, and then try a compile.
+Now it's time to try a compile.

 ```
-workon mbed
-cd onewire-softdevice/devices/16_Channel_SSR_Driver/src/
+cd ../devices/16_Channel_SSR_Driver/src/
 ./build.sh
 ```